-US gateways include Los Angeles (Delta & American), Dallas (American), Miami (American), Fort Lauderdale (Southwest), Charlotte (US Airways), Newark (United), Houston (United & Southwest), Denver (Southwest), Chicago (Delta) and Toronto (Westjet).
+US gateways include Los Angeles (Delta & American), Dallas (American), Miami (2 flights a day, American), Fort Lauderdale (Southwest), Charlotte (US Airways), Newark (United), Houston (2 flights a day with United & Southwest), Denver (Southwest), Chicago (Delta) and Toronto (Westjet).

 Central American gateways include San Salvador (Avianca), Panama (Copa) and Tropic Air serves Guatemala City, Flores, Roatan, San Pedro Sula and of course Cancun.

 If you are spending time travelling in Belize before or after sailing, domestic ‘puddle jumpers’ connect the mainland to the cayes and tourist destinations in the north and south of the country.
 The two carriers are Maya Island Air and Tropic Air.
 Be sure to have your camera handy as the views of the reef and cayes are breath taking.

 Please refer to the Belize Tourism Board’s website for the most current list of airline carriers providing services to Belize, or contact us to find out the easiest route to take.